GarciaInes/Scrum-Mastering/CODE_OF_CONDUCT.md

-Encourage the behaviour you want to see in the world
+Encourage the behaviour/actions (and thinking!) you want to see in the world

 It's not always easy to adopt or enforce a code of conduct, but fostering a welcoming environment will help our community grow in a way that is healthy and encouraging.